NewworldProg/Obsydian/NewworldUSB/mikrotik/First Time Configuration - RouterOS - MikroTik Documentation.md

 Now wireless should be able to connect to your access point, get an IP address, and access the internet.

-## Protecting the Clients
+## ==Protecting the Clients==

-Now it is time to add some protection for clients on our LAN.
+Now it is time to ==add some protection for clients on our LAN==.
 We will start with a basic set of rules.

-A ruleset is similar to input chain rules (accept established/related and drop invalid), except the first rule with `action=fasttrack-connection`.
-This rule allows established and related connections to bypass the firewall and significantly reduce CPU usage.
+A ruleset is similar to input chain rules (accept established/related and drop invalid), except the ==first rule== with `action=fasttrack-connection`.
+This rule ==allows established and related connections to bypass the firewall and significantly reduce CPU usage.==

-Another difference is the last rule which drops all new connection attempts from the WAN port to our LAN network (unless DstNat is used).
-Without this rule, if an attacker knows or guesses your local subnet, he/she can establish connections directly to local hosts and cause a security threat.
+Another difference is the last ==rule which drops all new connection attempts from the WAN port to our LAN network== (unless DstNat is used). ==Without this rule, if an attacker knows or guesses your local subnet, he/she can establish connections directly to local hosts and cause a security threat.==

-For more detailed examples on how to build firewalls will be discussed in the firewall section.
+==For more detailed examples on how to build firewalls== will be discussed in the firewall section.

-## Blocking Unwanted Websites
+## ==Blocking Unwanted Websites==

-Sometimes you may want to block certain websites, for example, deny access to entertainment sites for employees, deny access to porn, and so on.
-This can be achieved by redirecting HTTP traffic to a proxy server and use an access-list to allow or deny certain websites.
+==Sometimes you may want to block certain websites==, for example, deny access to entertainment sites for employees, deny access to porn, and so on.
+This can be ==achieved by redirecting HTTP traffic to a proxy server and use an access-list to allow or deny certain websites.==

-First, we need to add a NAT rule to redirect HTTP to our proxy.
-We will use RouterOS built-in proxy server running on port 8080.
+==First==, we need to ==add a NAT rule to redirect HTTP to our proxy==.
+We will use ==RouterOS built-in proxy server== running on port ==8080==.

 `/ip firewall nat   add chain=dst-nat protocol=tcp dst-port=80 src-address=192.168.88.0/24 \     action=redirect to-ports=8080`